 Tutoring has long been available to well-resourced students.
 But low income students and students of color have rarely had access to the kind of intensive tutoring that could improve their learning trajectories, and previous efforts to scale up tutoring initiatives have not been successful in maintaining quality or reaching enough children who need help.
 The open-source Accelerator tools and resources can help ensure more equitable access to quality tutoring.
 These research-backed tools and supports are easy to use and downloadable, and are designed to make structuring, implementing and scaling high-quality, high-impact tutoring programs as straightforward as possible.

-Currently, the Accelerator is engaging and activating stakeholders to build demand and ensure funding.
-We are also:
+- Engaging and activating stakeholders to build demand and ensure funding.

-- Continuing to establish and monitor at least ten pilot sites to learn more about what drives effectiveness, the barriers to implementation, and how to overcome these barriers.
+- Working with more than ten pilot sites implementing tutoring programs to learn more about what drives effectiveness, the barriers to implementation, and how to overcome these barriers;

-- Responding to requests for assistance from districts, tutoring organizations, and advocacy organizations to support their high-impact tutoring efforts.
+- Providing assistance to states, districts, tutoring organizations, and advocacy organizations to support their high-impact tutoring efforts;